chinamike65/hugo-tuolesi/content/book3/book3en.md

 According to the right law, the law is done.”

+---

 What methods do Buddhas generally use to save sentient beings?

-They mainly use the method of preaching scriptures and teaching the Dharma.
+They mainly use the method of teaching scriptures and spreading the Dharma.

 Therefore, in order to deal with the 84,000 afflictions of sentient beings, Buddha Shakyamuni taught 84,000 dharma-doors.

-Each dharma-door is a method of dealing with afflictions.
+Each dharma-door is a method for dealing with afflictions.
 As long as you study the Buddha hard, your wisdom will become higher and higher.
-Troubles will be less and less.
+Troubles will be fewer and fewer.

 Some people say that after studying Buddhism for a period of time, they had no worries when they weren't studying Buddhism, but after studying Buddhism they have more and more troubles.